FireboltCasters/consys/README.md

 // For our constraint, we choose a simple assertion that must always be true: rowConstraints.addConstraint({
   constraint: 'ALWAYS: $entryAge < 21',
-  message:
-    'Row (id: $id): Age is $entryAge, but it can not be greater than 20.', });
+  message: 'Row (id: $id): Age is $entryAge, but it must be 20 or lower.', });

 // Before we can evaluate something, we need to create some instances of our model